Purdue University Office of Admissions logo

 Purdue University in West Lafayette

-• Media and Mass Communication - students create content, write, and produce for various media, from traditional media to various online media.
+• Media and Mass Communication - students create content, write and produce for various media, from traditional to online formats.

-• Public Relations and Strategic Communication - students work in teams with nonprofit clients on PR projects.
+• Public Relations and Strategic Communication - in addition to learning theories and strategies, students work in teams with nonprofit clients on PR projects.
 They can also be part of the award-winning student PR agency, Boiler Communication.

-• General Communication - students assemble their own selection of courses.
+• General Communication - students assemble their own selection of courses to match their specific goals.

 • Communication of Science and Technology - students learn to translate technical information for broader audiences.

-• Interpersonal Communication - students focus on managing conflict, supporting, and influencing others.
+• Interpersonal Communication - students focus on managing conflict, supporting and influencing others in contexts including romantic relationships, friendships, and families.

 One of the greatest strengths of the communication program is its international opportunities.
-Students take advantage of communication-specific study abroad and internship programs (both short-term and full-semester) in diverse locations regularly offered such as London, England, Sydney, Brisbane, and Perth, Australia, Copenhagen, Denmark, Siena, Italy, and Singapore.
+Students take advantage of communication-specific study abroad and internship programs (both short-term and full-semester) in diverse locations regularly offered such as London, England; Sydney, Brisbane and Perth, Australia; Singapore; Copenhagen, Denmark; and Siena, Italy.

 A communication major with any of the eight concentrations can be completed in just three years.